fgremper/CloudStudio/README.md

-dbUser                    | Database username dbPassword                | Database password dbMinPoolSize             | C3P0 paramater: minimum pool size dbAcquireIncrement        | C3P0 paramater: aquire increment dbMaxPoolSize             | C3P0 parameter: maximum pool size dbMaxStatements           | C3P0 parameter: maximum database statements fileStorageDirectory      | The database only stores file hashes.
-The file contents to the hashes are stored in this directory. originStorageDirectory    | A clone of the remote repository is stored in this directory for all projects. passwordSalt              | Salt for the password hash enableOriginUpdater       | Periodically fetch all remote repositories ("true" or "false") originUpdateInterval      | How often to update remote repositories (in seconds) createAdminUser           | Create an administrator with username "Admin" and password "1234" if it doesn't exist ("true" or "false")
+dbUser                    | Database username dbPassword                | Database password dbMinPoolSize             | C3P0 paramater: minimum pool size dbAcquireIncrement        | C3P0 paramater: acquire increment dbMaxPoolSize             | C3P0 parameter: maximum pool size dbMaxStatements           | C3P0 parameter: maximum database statements fileStorageDirectory      | The database only stores file hashes.
+The file contents to the hashes are stored in this directory. originStorageDirectory    | A clone of the remote repository is stored in this directory for all projects. passwordSalt              | Salt for the password hash enableOriginUpdate        | Periodically fetch all remote repositories ("true" or "false") originUpdateInterval      | How often to update remote repositories (in seconds) createAdminUser           | Create an administrator with username "Admin" and password "1234" if it doesn't exist ("true" or "false")